Frequently Asked Questions (FAQs)

 What grade level do you serve?

-Audeo Charter School serves students in grades K-12.
+Audeo Charter School serves students in grades TK-12.

-Grades K-5 are part of our Homeschool Program.
+Grades TK-5 are part of our Homeschool Program.
 Parents serve as teachers in the home and work with credentialed staff called Educational Coaches.

 Grades 6-12 are independent study.
 Students work one-on-one with a highly qualified, credentialed teacher and attend regular meetings at their resource center.

-What is the academic focus of the Audeo K-5 Homeschool Program?
+What is the academic focus of the Audeo TK-5 Homeschool Program?

 How does a homeschool program work?

-How much support does Audeo K-5 provide to homeschool families?
+How much support does Audeo TK-5 provide to homeschool families?